slipx06/sunsynk-power-flow-card/README.md

 ![image](https://user-images.githubusercontent.com/7227275/234655663-117bffbd-6a4b-499b-83ed-df72a259a3c2.png)

-If you want to try this card in Home Assistant follow these steps.
+If you want to try this card in Home Assistant:

 1. Create a new directory under www/community/ and name it sunsynk-power-flow-card.
 If you don't have HACS installed you can create directory directly under www and reference in step 3 below.
 2. Copy the sunsynk-power-flow.js into the directory